What are non-steroidal anti-inflammatory drugs?

-- patients with asthma, nasal polyps, eosinophilia and chronic rhinoconjunctivitis (Widal syndrome) – NSAIDs can cause swelling of the upper airways, bronchospam and, less commonly, urticaria.
+- In patients with asthma, nasal polyps, eosinophilia and chronic rhinoconjunctivitis (Widal syndrome) – NSAIDs can cause swelling of the upper airways, bronchospasm and, less commonly, urticaria.

 In general, selective COX2 inhibitors are well tolerated by most patients who have experienced this reaction with non-selective NSAIDs, but skin reactions have been reported rarely even with these.
 Total avoidance of aspirin and NSAIDs is only essential where there has been a serious reaction such as upper airway swelling.